QuentinHuan/Prise3D_StereoThreshold/DataProcessing/readme.md

 * package the project
 * add the ```script``` folder into ```packProjectFolder\WindowsNoEditor\P3d_Expe1\Content\script\```

-# check if everything is working as expected
+# Check if everything is working as expected:

 * run ```python /pathToScript/ComputeNewStimulusSet.py p3d_contemporary-bathroom``` (or some other scene present in ```/pathToScript/data```).
 script should print something of the sort: ```177,267,216,77,77,254,77,206,259,293,245,77,234,247,77,77```